tvjames/kendo-docs/api/wrappers/jsp/chart/seriesitem-border.md

 ### color `String`

 The color of the border.
+Accepts a valid CSS color string, including hex and rgb.
+By default it is set to color of the current series.

 #### Example
     <kendo:chart-seriesItem-border color="color">